What Is PTSD, And Who Can Be Affected By It?

 PTSD treatment

-PTSD can be a debilitating condition that can affect many aspects of a person’s life.
-There is no single cure for PTSD, but it can be managed and treated successfully through a variety of treatment options, including medication, psychotherapy, and complementary therapeutic practices.
+People with PTSD live with a potentially debilitating condition that can affect many aspects of life.
+There is no single cure for PTSD, but it can typically be managed and treated successfully through a variety of options.
+Psychotherapy is usually the first-line treatment, sometimes in combination with medication and complementary therapeutic practices.
 With treatment, symptoms may go away completely or diminish considerably.

 Because PTSD affects both mental and physical health, many people seek holistic treatment for their PTSD symptoms.
-The following lists common treatments for PTSD.
+The following are common treatments for PTSD.

-• Cognitive-behavioral therapy (CBT) for PTSD: a therapist will help their patient recognize, understand, and change the thinking and behavior patterns that they have adopted as a result of their trauma.
-CBT may also include some form of exposure therapy, in which the therapist will gradually help their patient expose themselves in a safe way to their traumatic memories.
+• Cognitive behavioral therapy (CBT): Through talk therapy, a CBT provider will help their client recognize, understand, and change the patterns of thoughts and feelings—particularly negative thoughts and feelings like guilt or shame—that they have adopted as a result of their trauma.
+CBT may also include some form of exposure therapy in which the therapist will gradually help their client expose themselves in a safe way to their traumatic memories.

-• Narrative exposure therapy: a therapist will help their patient craft a chronological narrative of their life to help them place their trauma in context and understand traumatic memories.
+• Narrative exposure therapy: In this type of therapy, a provider will help their client craft a chronological narrative of their life to help them place their trauma in context and understand traumatic memories.

-• Eye Movement Desensitization and Reprocessing (EMDR): a therapist will guide their patient through thinking or speaking of a traumatic memory while the patient simultaneously focuses on an external stimulus, such as hand-tapping, a sound, or a moving visual cue.
+• Eye movement desensitization and reprocessing (EMDR): With this type of treatment, a therapist will guide their client through thinking or speaking of a traumatic memory while the client simultaneously focuses on an external stimulus, such as hand-tapping, a sound, or a moving visual cue.
 EMDR can help reduce physical arousal and emotional distress triggered by traumatic memories.

-Medication as prescribed by a psychiatrist or doctor
+Medication as prescribed by a health professional like a psychiatrist or doctor

-• Selective serotonin reuptake inhibitors (SSRIs): sertraline and paroxetine are the only two SSRIs currently approved by the FDA for PTSD.
+• Selective serotonin reuptake inhibitors (SSRIs): Sertraline and paroxetine are the only two SSRIs currently approved by the FDA for posttraumatic stress disorder.

 Complementary therapeutic practices

-• Yoga and meditation: Both practices can serve to reduce stress and muscle tension, improve your connection with your body (which can help address symptoms of dissociation), and increase an your ability to self-regulate your emotions through conscious breathing.
+• Yoga and meditation: According to the National Institute of Health’s National Library of Medicine, both practices may help reduce stress and muscle tension, improve one’s connection with their body (which can help address symptoms of dissociation), and increase the ability to self-control emotions through conscious breathing.

-• Dance: In combination with psychotherapy, dance has been shown to help patients reduce their symptoms, in part due to strengthening the connection between their mind and body, as well as allowing them to physically and artistically express their emotions.
+• Dance: In combination with psychotherapy, dance may help clients reduce their symptoms, in part due to strengthening the connection between their mind and body as well as allowing them to physically and artistically express their emotions.

 Finding meaning and community

-• Group therapy and support groups can be beneficial, especially for children or teens who are trying to understand what's happening to them.
-Support groups can help them realize they're not alone in dealing with PTSD.
+Health care in the form of group therapy and support groups can be beneficial, especially for young people or teens who are trying to make sense of what's happening to them.
+Support groups can help people of all ages realize they're not alone in dealing with PTSD.

 Getting help for PTSD

-PTSD symptoms can be distressing in and of themselves, but they can also hold people back from getting the help they need.
+PTSD symptoms can be distressing in and of themselves, and they can also hold people back from getting the help they need.
 Fear of having a flashback in public, for instance, can prevent some individuals with PTSD from leaving their homes.
-In these cases, online therapy can be a viable option because it is available from home or anywhere you have an internet connection and smart device.
-Online therapy may also have shorter wait times for starting therapy.
-The online therapy platform BetterHelp can match you to a therapist who specializes in PTSD within 48 hours of you completing a simple intake questionnaire.
+In these cases, online therapy can be a viable option because it is available from home or anywhere you have an internet connection.

 Takeaway

-PTSD is a complex mental health condition that develops in some people after they experience a traumatic event or series of events.
-Its symptoms can involve mental disturbances such as flashbacks and intrusive thoughts, as well as physical symptoms such as chronic fatigue and muscle tension.
-PTSD treatment is typically tailored to the individual’s needs and may include a combination of psychotherapies, medication, and complementary therapeutic practices.
-If you want to begin the journey to recovery or need support along the way, consider reaching out to an online therapist to discuss how they can support you.
+PTSD is a mental health condition that develops in some people after they experience a traumatic event or series of events.
+Its symptoms can involve mental health symptoms such as flashbacks and intrusive thoughts as well as physical symptoms such as chronic fatigue and muscle tension.
+PTSD treatment is typically tailored to the individual’s needs and may include a combination of psychotherapy, medication, and complementary therapeutic practices.

 Heal from trauma with compassionate support